Looking for the ultimate 2 days in Prague itinerary? I am here to help!

-You only have to look around Old Town Square or any lovely side street or alley to see many an establishment inviting you to dine with them.
+You only have to look around Old Town Square or any lovely side street to see many establishments inviting you to dine with them.

 Restaurants and cafes fill up quickly so make a reservation or plan to have your meals a bit early.
 You can find just about any cuisine imaginable as well as creative local options.

-Two districts make up the Czech Republic: the mountainous Bohemia and the highlands of Moravia.
+Two districts make up the Czech Republic: mountainous Bohemia and the highlands of Moravia.

-It is the mountains of Bohemia that the most beautiful crystal is made.
+It is in the mountains of Bohemia that the most beautiful crystal is made.

 It gleams and glitters in all the shops all over Prague.
 There are many qualities of Bohemian crystal to purchase if you are so inclined, and all different price ranges, so ask questions.

-And the shop keepers and their workers DO barter.
+Keep in mind that the shopkeepers and their workers DO barter.
 Never pay full price without haggling a little.

 Stop 1: The Jewish Quarter (Josefov)